jofri/jofri/README.md

 ### What I've been up to

-- 💧 I'm the founder of [Weddingrainchecker.com](https://weddingrainchecker.com) - a platform that allows couples to find their perfect wedding date by analysing 10 years of historical weather data for any location in the world
+- 💧 I'm the founder of [Dropory.com](https://Dropory.com) - a platform that allows you to find your perfect rain-free event date by analysing 10 years of historical weather data for any location in the world
 - 📰 I'm working on a [news-aggregator](https://github.com/jofri/fairpoint) that allows users to read current news and track the political bias of what they're reading
 - 🔴 I developed a [broadcast app](https://github.com/jofri/drivel-tv) that allows users to browse and create live broadcasts with their favourite video content
 - 🥕 I'm creating a React context && observables [syntactic sugar](https://www.npmjs.com/package/carrot-js)